 Find out how you can improve the IT security on your mobile devices.

 As you know, we don’t do GDPR: we help with IT security.
-Two of the biggest weaknesses in any IT network, particularly when it comes to data security, are our mobile devices.
+The biggest weaknesses in any IT network, particularly when it comes to data security, are our mobile devices.

 - 72,000 laptops go missing every year, with 2/3rd left on trains and in coffee shops or public toilets